schultek/super_annotations/README.md

 Now you can set breakpoints in your annotations and debug them by selecting the created run config and clicking the `Debug` button.

+## Available Annotations

+Currently there are two types of annotation classes available.

+- **ClassAnnotation**: Extend this class to create a custom annotation for class declarations
+- **EnumAnnotation**: Extend this class to create a custom annotation for enum declarations

 ## Mastering Annotations

 With `super_annotations`, your build and runtime environment share the same codebase.
 This enables a few unique perks,